GeorgH93/MarriageMaster/README.md

 ## Requirements:
 ### Runtime requirements:
 * Java 8
-* Bukkit, Spigot or Paper for Minecraft 1.7.10 or newer; or Uranium for Minecraft 1.7.10
+* Bukkit, Spigot or Paper for Minecraft 1.7.10 or newer; or Uranium for Minecraft 1.7.10 ![versionsImg]
 * (Optional) BungeeCord or Waterfall for Minecraft 1.7.10 or newer
 * (Optional) [Vault](https://www.spigotmc.org/resources/vault.34315/) (for economy features)
 * (Optional) [PCGF PluginLib](https://github.com/GeorgH93/PCGF_PluginLib) ([Advantages of using the PCGF PluginLib](https://github.com/GeorgH93/MarriageMaster/wiki/Build-and-Mode-comparison#Advantages-of-using-the-PCGF-PluginLib))